-- None: Adds no cap to the end of the path.
+- None: No cap to the end of the path.
 The end of the path are squared off, without adding any length to the path.

-- Line arrow: Adds two 45-degree lines to either side of the end point(s).
+- Line arrow: Two 45-degree lines to either side of the end point(s).
 This uses the same stroke weight as the path itself.
 You cannot change the length of the arrow head lines.

-- Triangle arrow: Add a triangle arrowhead to both end points.
+- Triangle arrow: Triangle arrowhead to both end points.
 You'll need to enter vector edit mode → to apply an arrow to only one end of the path.

-- Reverse triangle: A reversed or flipped version of the triangle arrow, with the arrow point facing inward toward the path.
+- Reverse triangle: Reversed or flipped version of the triangle arrow, with the arrow point facing inward toward the path.

 - Diamond arrow: A solid diamond cap.